 Progress against the action plan should be reviewed regularly, usually bi-annually.
-Actions arising from the EINA/EQUALITY ANALYSIS should be built into relevant service plans and team plans.
+Actions arising from the equality impact assessment should be built into relevant service plans and team plans.
 This will enable monitoring to take place as part of an established timetable.